tammo-v/astro-platform-starter/src/pages/index.md

 The limits of conventional hardware are no longer theoretical — they’re active constraints.
 Power ceilings, thermal bottlenecks, and fixed execution models now shape how systems are built and what they can do.
 Across domains — from AI and scientific computing to cryptographic systems and large-scale modeling — these constraints are becoming structural blockers rather than tuning challenges.

 Some look to quantum computing as the next step.
 But quantum architectures are built for narrow classes of problems.
-They do little to address the structural demands of systems that rely on stable memory, compositional logic, or selective reuse.
-Other technologies, such as optical computing or neuromorphic hardware, offer promising directions in specialized areas, but remain far from practical deployment and are unlikely to address the near-term demands of large-scale, structured workloads.
+They do little to address the structural demands of systems working with simulation workloads, inference pipelines, and modeling frameworks.
+Other technologies, such as optical or neuromorphic computing, offer promise in specialized areas, but remain far from practical deployment.

 What’s needed is something different — not another generation of denser silicon, but a new kind of logic.